 - A. Board members, officers and employees shall maintain decorum in meetings and set an example of exemplary conduct when the Board member, officer or employee represents the RTA.
-Board members, officers and employees shall conduct themselves so as not to bring disgrace or embarrassment upon the RTA and the member governments and citizens to whom they are responsible. - B. Board members, officers and employees shall always represent that opinions stated are the Board member, officer or employee's own and do not necessarily represent those of the RTA unless the RTA has voted and passed a resolution or motion that so states or clearly supports the expressed policy.

-- C. No Board member, officer or employee shall willfully make any false statement, certificate, mark, rating or report or in any manner commit any fraud, conceal any wrongdoing or knowingly withhold information about wrongdoing in connection with employment with the RTA or in connection with the work-related conduct of any RTA board member or employee. - D. Board members, officers and employees shall devote their best efforts and attention to maintaining honest, open and civil communications at all levels of the RTA and with the public.
+Board members, officers and employees shall conduct themselves so as not to bring disgrace or embarrassment upon the RTA and the member governments and citizens to whom they are responsible. - B. Board members, officers and employees shall always represent that opinions stated are the Board member, officer or employee's own and do not necessarily represent those of the RTA unless the RTA has voted and passed a resolution or motion that so states or clearly supports the expressed policy. - C. No Board member, officer or employee shall willfully make any false statement, certificate, mark, rating or report or in any manner commit any fraud, conceal any wrongdoing or knowingly withhold information about wrongdoing in connection with employment with the RTA or in connection with the work-related conduct of any RTA Board member or employee. - D. Board members, officers and employees shall devote their best efforts and attention to maintaining honest, open and civil communications at all levels of the RTA and with the public. - Section 7.

-Section 7.
 Waiting Period for Former Board Members, Officers and Employees.
-No former Board member, officer or employee shall, during the period of one year after leaving RTA service:

-- A. Disclose or use any information gained by reason of his or her RTA service or employment for his or her gain or anticipated gain, or for the gain or anticipated gain of any person, unless the information is a matter of public knowledge or is available to the public on request. - B. Assist any person in proceedings involving an agency with which the former Board member, officer or employee was officially involved while an RTA Board member, officer or employee. - C. Represent any person as an advocate in any matter in which the former Board member, officer or employee was officially involved while an RTA Board member, officer or employee.
+No former Board member, officer or employee shall, during the period of one year after leaving RTA service: - A. Disclose or use any information gained by reason of his or her RTA service or employment for his or her gain or anticipated gain, or for the gain or anticipated gain of any person, unless the information is a matter of public knowledge or is available to the public on request. - B. Assist any person in proceedings involving an agency with which the former Board member, officer or employee was officially involved on behalf of the RTA while an RTA Board member, officer or employee; provided, that this requirement shall not be deemed to limit Board members in representing the interests of their respective local governments or state agencies.

+C. Represent any person as an advocate in any matter in which the former Board member, officer or employee was officially involved while an RTA Board member, officer or employee.